brenthompson2/Angel_Central/DevLog.markdown

 ##### A) Prepared for Apple App store

 - Using local images for iOS as opposed to Firebase
+- Open interstitial in FinalPage ionViewDidEnter()
+	- as opposed to ConfirmPage confirmSelection()

 ## **==================================================**
 ## **====== 06/13/18 = Brendan Thompson ======**